AnatolWegner/HigherOrderMotifs/Readme.md

 The notebook GenerateM contains functions for generating various sets of motifs (based on nauty).

-The Results folder contains pre-computed MAP configurations for various degree corrected and non-DC models.
+The Results folder contains pre-computed MAP configurations for various network analysed in the paper based on degree corrected and non-DC models.